 Other Minnesota resources that school administrators and staff may find useful include:

-- The Minnesota Department of Health is concerned about the mercury-catalyzed polyurethane flooring that is present in some schools.
-The department has a Mercury in Flooring Web page, and the MPCA has developed guidance for disposal of mercury catalyzed polyurethane flooring and subflooring.
+- The Minnesota Department of Health provides guidance on mercury-catalyzed polyurethane flooring that is present in some schools.
+MPCA has developed guidance for disposal of mercury catalyzed polyurethane flooring and subflooring.

 - Minnesota Service Cooperatives provide assistance with health, safety and environmental management.